Mitigating noise in digital and digital-analog quantum computation: Theoretical description of the effect of noise sources in quantum systems

 The operator-sum representation is a rigorous mathematical formalism for quantum channels.
 Let us suppose that we have an open quantum system comprising our system of interest $S$ and the environment $E$, with Hilbert spaces $\mathcal{H}_S$ and $\mathcal{H}_E$, respectively, and $\lbrace\ket{e_k}\rbrace$ is an orthonormal basis for the finite-dimensional Hilbert space corresponding to the environment.
 Let us assume that the initial state of the environment is $\rho_\text{env}=\dyad{e_0}{e_0}$.
 For the transformation $U$, the quantum operation can be written as \cite{Nielsen2000}

-where $E_k\equiv \bra{e_k}U\ket{e_0}$ is an operator which acts on the subspace of the system.
-The operators $E_k$ are called Kraus operators\ \cite{Kraus1983} and they play a key role in the description of the effect of noise sources in quantum systems.
+where $E_k\equiv \bra{e_k}U\ket{e_0}$ is an operator acting on the system's subspace.
+The operators $E_k$ are called Kraus operators\ \cite{Kraus1983} and play a key role in describing the effect of noise sources in quantum systems.

-Noise channels are non-unitary quantum channels that reproduce the effect of noise in the state of the system of interest, in our case the qubits comprising a quantum computer.
-Let us first focus on single-qubit quantum channels, that are those that only act on one qubit.
-More concretely, we study the noise channels that account for the three most common noise sources in superconducting quantum processors.
-These are bit-flip, decoherence and measurement error.
+Noise channels are non-unitary quantum channels that reproduce the effect of noise in the state of the system of interest, in our case, the qubits comprising a quantum computer.
+Let us first focus on single-qubit quantum channels, which only act on one qubit.
+More concretely, we study the noise channels for superconducting quantum processors' three most common noise sources.
+These are bit-flip, decoherence, and measurement error.

-The bit-flip channel is a model for errors in which the state of the qubit is randomly switched with a probability $p$ and it is also present in classical computers.
-The energy to cause the flip of the qubit can be accidentally provided by pulses used to control the qubits or by thermal fluctuations.
+The bit-flip channel is a model for errors in which the qubit's state is randomly switched with a probability $p$.
+It is also present in classical computers.
+The energy that causes the flip of the qubit can be accidentally provided by pulses used to control the qubits or by thermal fluctuations.
 The Kraus operators of the bit-flip channel are

 where $p$ is the bit-flip probability, $\mathbb{I}$ is the $2\times 2$ identity matrix and $X$ is the $\sigma_x$ Pauli matrix.
 When the measurement of the system is performed, the qubits might be affected by a bit-flip error.
 Based on this idea, we will introduce the measurement error as a bit-flip error preceding a perfect measurement operation.